clj-commons/etaoin/README.md

                     :password "pass"
                     :textarea "some text"})
 ```

-In that case, your code looks like a DSL designed just for such purposes.

 If any exception occurs during a browser session, the external process might
 hang forever until you kill it manually.
 To prevent it, use `with-<browser>`